 7. Most car accident personal injury cases end in settlements before ever going to trial because the defendant or his insurance company makes an offer to settle the case out of court.
 Without an attorney, you may accept an offer that has terms that fall far below what you actually deserve.
 Be warned, if you accept a settlement offer, you forego your right to sue.
 Your attorney can help you assess if the accepting the settlement is in your best interest or if you should continue your fight in court.

 8. Filing a lawsuit is complicated and strictly guided regarding what is admissible in court as evidence, how the legal brief is to be prepared and how legal precedent cited.
 Without an attorney, you run the risk of preparing a legal brief or court filing that does not fulfill the courts guidelines.
 An auto accident attorney is already familiar with these requirements, and will guide you through every step of the filing process.

 9. Proving a personal injury case in court is even more complex then preparing the document filings.
 From the discovery process, to evidence evaluation and presentation, to expert witnesses and cross-examinations, you need experience to be able to convince the court to rule on your behalf, especially if you are working to sway a jury to see your side.
 Also, your attorney will know how to conduct the legal research needed to support your case.

-10. Having an attorney guide you through the legal process, ensuring documents are filed within deadlines, that evidence and research support your case, and making sure you don’t settle for less then what you deserve to be compensated is worth far more than the risk of trying to represent yourself and possibly losing your only chance to seek recovery for injuries caused by negligence of others.car accident
+10. Having an attorney guide you through the legal process, ensuring documents are filed within deadlines, that evidence and research support your case, and making sure you don’t settle for less then what you deserve to be compensated is worth far more than the risk of trying to represent yourself and possibly losing your only chance to seek recovery for injuries caused by negligence of others.Post keywords: car accident